Frequently Asked Questions

 Graduates will receive enough tickets to invite three guests to Baccalaureate, four to the Class Day ceremony, six to the Senior Prom, and five to Commencement.

-Baccalaureate (Sunday, June 2): Guest tickets may be used for seating at indoor and outdoor simulcast sites near the Princeton University Chapel (the chapel is only large enough to accommodate the senior class).
-The indoor simulcast locations include McCosh 10 and Dillon Gym which are not air conditioned; and McCosh 50; McCormick 101; Betts Auditorium in the School of Architecture; and Richardson Auditorium in Alexander Hall, all of which are accessible and air conditioned.
+Baccalaureate (Sunday, May 31): Guest tickets may be used for seating at indoor and outdoor simulcast sites near the Princeton University Chapel (the chapel is only large enough to accommodate the senior class).
+The indoor simulcast locations include McCosh 10 and Dillon Gym which are not air conditioned; and McCormick 101; Betts Auditorium in the School of Architecture; and Richardson Auditorium in Alexander Hall, all of which are accessible and air conditioned.
 See our interactive campus map.

 Tickets are not required for seniors processing at Baccalaureate, the Class Day ceremony, or Commencement.
 No tickets are required for the Step Sing, and no tickets are required for the diploma distribution receptions in the residential colleges following Commencement.